Philip-Cooney/PiecewiseChangepoint/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

 By default the plot methods described above use all the posterior simulations.
-If for example we were only interested in the 2 change-point model we can specify this using the *chng.num* argument.
+If for example, we were only interested in the 2 change-point model, we can specify this using the *chng.num* argument.
 The green points indicate the mean location of the change-points.
+When plotting “all” of the simulations there is no sensible mean location of the change-points as there are different numbers of change-points.

 ``` r
 plot(Collapsing_Model, max_predict = 5, chng.num = 2)